marcindulak/gpaw-on-aws/README.md

 As an example GPAW (https://wiki.fysik.dtu.dk/gpaw/), a materials science code written in Python/C is run on the cluster using openmpi implementation of MPI (Message Passing Interface).
+GPAW is benchmarked on various types of AWS instances using a realistic materials science simulation.

+All benchmarks in this project were performed in the Frankfurt AWS region (eu-central-1) and summed up to $30 USD.

 -----------------------